 Born in California, Carmen has known the Lord since early childhood.
-Before the age of10, she was called toward missions and Bible translation when missionaries visited her church.
+Before the age of10, she was called toward missions in general, and Bible translation specifically, when missionaries visited her church.
 God confirmed the call through the years, and with missions in mind she graduated from Pacific University in Forest Grove, Oregon.

 B.A. in Spanish from Pacific University, Forest Grove, OR

 M.A. and Th.M. from Western Seminary